Frequently Asked Questions — MeoNode UI

 Styling is done through props using a CSS-in-JS approach:

-- Raw numbers are interpreted as pixels (20 becomes 20px)
+- Raw numbers are interpreted as pixels (

-- CSS properties can be passed directly as props
+20becomes20px) - CSS properties are passed directly as props

-- Type safety provides autocomplete and error checking
+'var(--meonode-theme-primary)'resolve via the activeThemeProvider - Type safety — autocomplete and error checking on every prop

 How do I pass props like height to custom components?